 Alexandra Theatre, Theatre on Station Street, Birmingham, England.

-The theatre was designed by architect William Coutts and first opened on May 27, 1901 under the name Lyceum.
-It later received its current name, the Alexandra Theatre, and became an established cultural venue for the city.
+The theatre was designed by architect William Coutts and opened on May 27, 1901 under the name Lyceum.
+It was soon renamed the Alexandra Theatre, and the building has remained a working stage in the city ever since.

 The community of curious travelers